Exabel/api/exabel/api/data/doc/signals.rst

     :reqjson string displayName: Signal display name (required).
     :reqjson string description: Signal description.
-    :reqjson string downsamplingMethod: The default downsampling method to use when this signal is re-sampled into larger intervals.
+    :reqjson string downsamplingMethod: The default downsampling method to use when this signal is re-sampled into larger intervals (required).
 When two or more values in an interval needs to be aggregated into a single value, specifies how they are combined.
 One of ``MEAN``, ``FIRST``, ``LAST``, ``SUM``, ``MIN``, ``MAX``.

     :resjson string name: Signal resource name.